 Tele-Support Group for Children with Autism Spectrum Disorder and Blindness or Low Vision

-Lighthouse Guild for the Blind offers a free National Tele-Support Network for Parents of Children with Visual Impairment to connect you with parents whose children also have autism spectrum disorders and low vision or blindness so that you can share resources, experiences, strength, and hope.
-The tele-support groups meet by phone weekly and are facilitated by a psychologist or social worker with input from professionals knowledgeable about children’s eye conditions.
+The Lighthouse Guild for the Blind provides a free National Tele-Support Network for Parents of Children with Visual Impairment.
+This service connects you with parents of children who have both autism spectrum disorders and low vision or blindness.
+It enables you to share resources, experiences, strength, and hope.
+The tele-support groups meet weekly by phone, led by a psychologist or social worker.
+They also feature insights from professionals knowledgeable about children’s eye conditions.

 For more information or to enroll in a tele-support group, call 800-562-6265.